Chris King

 Second, the skins provided to cloth Adam and Eve are less about physical covering as it is about identity covering.
 There are two actions of foreshadowing in this scene.
 There is intimation that God made a blood sacrifice in order to prepare the skin covering.
 There are two occurrences of death that took place in the Garden.
 Adam and Eve experienced a type of death by disobeying God.
 In fact, physical death is introduced to humanity through this act to treason.
 There is also a sacrificial death of the animal to provide the covering that would restore close proximal distance.
 This is significant because it points to another element in the narrative of scripture of blood sacrifice to atone or cover for spiritual death and bring back into closeness or community.
 Theologically it would be appropriate to identify God’s provisions of animal skins as a type scene to the bloodletting that would occur for humanity in the sacrifice of Jesus on the cross.

 The idea that we experience identity covering is a central theme in the Bible.
 Our original image was marred or damaged because of sin.
 God in his infinite love and divine pursuit always imagined a time that He would re-image us back to our original state when His declarative statement at creation can be confirmed again, "It is Good!"
 Adam and Eve's covering of their shame is less for God's purpose as it is for ours.
 This simple act illustrates a character trait of our creator that should not go unnoticed.
 God takes extra provision to protect our self image.
 Love never belittles or humiliates.
 Rather, love requires that those who are hurt are protected and their dignity preserved.
-There are lessons for us from God's
+There are lessons for us from God's character.
+If, in our desire to issue punitive measures on those who we believe deserve our judgmental gaze, we do not first retain their dignity and self worth we are not acting in alignment with what love requires.
+I fear there are more churches that fail to first provide "covering" because of their haste to inflict shame and punishment.
+It is no coincidence that Adam and Eve's shame was their physical nakedness.

 This passage reeks of sexual immorality.
 No that Adam and Eve demonstrated sexual acts of sin, but exposure of our most vulnerable parts require extra acts of grace to restore in dignity and love.
 While this tangent is not intended to be a primary text for how faith communities should deal with sexual sins within their community, it is intended to be a reminder that if we are not overreaching in our acts of grace to first provide dignified covering, then we may be missing God's model of restoration.
 In contemporary culture, the people groups that chose same sex attraction and relationships should not be treated as "naked" individuals.
 Instead, churches should first find ways to "cloth" them so as to restore proximity.
 Without proximal distance, there will never be restoration.
 At this point, I leave this up to your faith community on what that looks like and how that functions.